Best Garden Pots

 The least versatile pots in our lineup are the Sun-E 2.5-Inch Owl Pots, as they don't allow for much room to grow and work better outdoors than they do indoors since they don't come with any way to catch excess water.

 Ease of Use

-The second metric we considered was how easy it is to use each of the pots.
-In general, larger pots with a wide-open mouth were easier to plant in than smaller pots that had a small opening at the top.
+The next metric we considered was how easy it is to use each of the pots.
+In general, larger pots with a wide-open mouth are easier to work in than smaller pots that have a small opening at the top.
 We saw this primarily in the small 2.5-inch succulent pots.
 Especially when trying to shove a prickly cactus inside one of them.
-The easiest plastic pots to use were the Homenote Plastic Planters, because of their wide-mouth design and simple drainage plate.
-The easiest ceramic pots to use were the Le Tauci Plant Pots, due to their bowl-like structure and attached drainage plate.
+We also considered whether the product had self-watering features, making long-term use easier, or, in the case of the Le Tauci Plant Pots, an attached drainage plate to make transportation easier.